 Kids’ birthday parties can be a massive cost when you least need it.
 Plus they’re a huge stress!
 Here are some tips to help you choose what to have where, without losing the will to live…

-If you’re booking entertainment, there are several options to go for, depending on how brave you are and your budget.
+If you’re booking entertainment, there are several options to go for, depending on how brave you are and your budget:

 Venue with an entertainer

-There’s a range of inflatables available depending on available space, child numbers and your budget.
+If you want to splash out, there’s a range of inflatables available depending on available space, child numbers and your budget.
 You’ll be more hands-on if you go this route though, to check no-one gets hurt or plays too rough.

 If you have people’s mobile numbers or email addresses, you can just let people know this way.
 It’s ideal for pre-school or family parties, where you know everyone already.